11 of the best beaches in Scotland

 Tolsta Beach

 There is something so refreshing about the breeze of the Outer Hebrides, and beaches on Harris and Lewis come close to perfection.
-Tolsta, a crofting village, is not far from Lewis' main town of Stornoway and this peaceful cove is hidden away from the road, ideal for a picnic stop.
+Tolsta, a crofting village not far from Lewis' main town of Stornoway, is a peaceful cove tucked away from the road – ideal for a picnic stop.

-Add to this the fascinating people and Gaelic culture, amazing archaeological stories and unparalleled vistas that stretch along the Hebridean Way, and no wonder that the Outer Hebrides have been hailed as one of the ‘Best of the World’ destinations for travellers in 2025 by National Geographic.
+Add to this the fascinating people and Gaelic culture, amazing archaeological stories, and unparalleled vistas that stretch along the Hebridean Way, and it's no wonder that the Outer Hebrides have been named one of the ‘Best of the World’ destinations in 2025 by National Geographic.

 Beach fact: The white sandy beach is popular with surfers, with big swells forming in this exposed stretch of coastline.